WhitakerLab/WhitakerLabProjectManagement/Jessie-Liu/Weekly-meetings.md

 * A little progress on UKB data.
 * My most satifying acheivement was that I migrated most of my previous projects to Github!

+KW: Fun times!! :sparkles:

 #### What did you struggle with?
 * Feeling a bit aimless and guilty taking a long holiday although I enjoyed it very much :)

+KW: Totally deserved! :snowman:

 #### What would you like to work on next week?
 * First of all, my ski techniques :smiley:
 * After I get back, I need to make a serious start on the UBK project.
   * https://docs.google.com/document/d/1OusqQzlLZRqTRXpWpYynCaAWtYQ_BOHdxgI6p9jwU18/edit

+KW: This all looks great!
+Thank you for putting it together.
+Excited to go forwards :rocket:

 #### Where do you need help from Kirstie?
 1. build github group project (terms and conds)
-2. licence for indibidual project.
+2. licence for individual project
 3. publish a previous work

+KW: FUN license chat! https://choosealicense.com, https://creativecommons.org/licenses

 _______